paulovieirajr/async-resilience4j/README.md

 http://localhost:8083/users-movies/actuator/circuitbreakers
 ```

-To see the correct behavior, just run up the other microservice and test it out again.
+To see the correct behavior between the two microservices, just run up the other microservice and test it out again.

 Check it out: [Resilience4j Documentation for Spring Boot](https://resilience4j.readme.io/docs/getting-started-3#aspect-order)